Things to Do in Marrakech – A Local Guide’s Real View

 Getting Lost in the Souks of Marrakech

-The souks are not designed to be easy, and that’s part of their charm.
-Narrow streets filled with spices, leather, lamps, rugs, metalwork, and everyday life form a maze that reflects the soul of the Medina.
-Feeling lost here is normal.
 Walk calmly, be polite, and do not feel pressured to buy anything.
-Bargaining is part of the culture, and when done respectfully, it’s simply a conversation, not a battle.
+Bargaining is part of the culture, and when done respectfully, it is simply a conversation, not a battle.

-Things to do in Marrakech Medina
+Things to Do in Marrakech Beyond the Main Sights

 Experiencing a Traditional Moroccan Hammam